gandreadis/markdown-word-count/README.md

 pip install markdown-word-count
 ```

-Then, you'll be able to analyze any file by passing it's name (relative path) to the `mwc` script:
+Then, you'll be able to analyze any file by passing its name (relative path) to the `mwc` script:

 ```
 mwc yourfile.md
 ```

-You can also pass in multiple files or a blob if your shell supports it:
+You can also pass in multiple files or a blob if your shell supports it.
+This allows for checking all files in a folder, for example.

 ```
 mwc text1.md text2.md